SxMShaDoW/lab-aemc-utah/docs/200-credentials.md

 In this lab, we will configure Service Account Credentials that allow App Engine Studio and App Engine Management Center to communicate.

 {: .highlight}
 > For the purposes of this lab, it is not important what Application Scope you create the credentials in.
+Global is fine.
 >
-> Check with your Platform Administrator to see if your company has policies around connection and credential storage.
+> Check with your Platform Administrator to see if your company has any policies around connection and credential storage.

 {: .warning}
 > **Complete the steps below in all of your Lab environments.**